 Parking Brake

-To set parking brake, hold the regular brake pedal down with your right foot.
+To set the parking brake, hold the regular brake pedal down with your right foot.
 Push down the parking brake pedal with your left foot.
+If the ignition is on, the brake system warning light will come on.